hkirsch94/I-Lo/README.md

 # I-Lo

-## Table of Files:
+## Table of Files(!):
-- MP3 -> These are the sound files of what I-Lo is saying (if you do not use  Rhasspy's inbuild text-to-speech converter)
+- MP3 -> These are the sound files of what I-Lo is sayingc dependent on the conditions (if you do not use  Rhasspy's inbuild text-to-speech converter)
+- Node-RED ->
+- Node-RED/flows.json -> this is the flow we used with the above mentioned sound files
+- Node-RED/MP3_Flow.json -> this is the flow we used to play the audios in Node-Red
+- Node-RED/With_Yes_No.json -> this is an example for an advanced flow for Node-Red with not only text-to-speech but also the option immediately answering one of I-Lo's questions without using the wake word
 - Documentation.txt -> Here you can read everything in more detail, especially with
 - I-Lo.zip -> this includes the body, all (C#-)scrips, animation
-- MP3_Flow.json -> this is the flow we used to play the audios in Node-Red
-- README.md -> This is what you are currently reading
+- README.md -> this is what you are currently reading
-- With_Yes_No.json -> this is an example for an advanced flow for Node-Red with not only text-to-speech but also the option immediately answering one of I-Lo's questions without using the wake word
 - all_introductions.txt -> these are the different introductions I-Lo has for the different conditions
-- flows.json -> this is the flow we used with the above mentioned sound files
 - rhasspy_sentences.txt -> here you can find our Rhasspy sentences and word pronounciations

 ## The idea !!!!?